-In case you are not initially captivated by the corn tortillas' flavor, you can start flirting with tacos eating wheat tortillas.
-You can find wheat tortillas everywhere, but it is just not the real thing.
+If you are not initially captivated by the corn tortillas' flavor, you can start flirting with tacos by eating wheat tortillas.
+You can find wheat tortillas everywhere, but it is just not real.

-A very good way to get acquainted with complexity of Mexican Food is getting to know the Mole.
+A perfect way to get acquainted with Mexican food's complexity is getting to know the Mole.

 People usually eat Mole on top of chicken accompanied by rice and corn tortillas.